waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 this 1 to 3 minutes down time.

 The update process is broken into two steps; retrieve Change Files and apply them to database.
-The first is done using my "getdiff" program, the second is done with my "update_op_db.sh" script.
+The first is done using my "getdiff" program, the second is done with my "op_update_db.sh" script.

 I use Geofabrik website to get my extracts for them providing **daily "Change Files"** for those extracts.
 Those files include changes in the area extract in the last 24 hours only, when updating